zyedidia/lfi/README.md

 sandboxes.
 The prebuilt releases provide the following libraries:

 * `liblfi.a`: the LFI runtime management library.
-* `liblfiverify.a`: the LFI verifier as a library.
+* `liblfiverify-arm64.a`: the LFI verifier as a library.
-* `liblfiveribdd.a`: the LFI verifier as a library, using a more efficient implementation.
-* `lfi.h`: function signatures for exported functions from all libraries.
+* `lfi.h`: signatures for exported functions from `liblfi`.
+* `lfiv.h`: signatures for exported functions from `liblfiverify`.

 ## Building from source

 To install the tools, you must have the following dependencies installed:

-* Go: for `lfi-compile` and `lfi-as`.
+* Go for `lfi-compile` and running tests.
-* Leg: for `lfi-leg` (`sudo apt install peg`).
-* C: for `lfi-leg` and `liblfi`.
+* GCC or Clang for `lfi-leg`/`lfi-verify`/`lfi-postlink`/liblfi`.
-* Rust: for `lfi-verify`.
+* LDC for `lfi-run`.
-* LDC: for `lfi-run`.
+* Capstone and Zydis for `lfi-postlink`.

-* Knit: to build `lfi-run`.
+LFI uses the Meson build system with Ninja.
+When configuring the build you will be alerted of any missing dependencies.

-To build the LFI binaries from source, run the following:
+To build LFI from source, run the following:

 ```
-go install ./lfi-compile
-go install ./lfi-as

-cd lfi-leg
-knit
-mv lfi-leg /path/to/bin
-cd ..
+meson build --prefix=$PWD/install

-cd lfi-verify
+cd build
-cargo install --path /path/to/bin
+ninja install
-cd ..

-cd lfi-run
-knit
-mv lfi-run /path/to/bin
-cd ..
 ```

+You will find the generated binaries, libraries, and headers in `$PWD/install` (or in your prefix of choice).
+Before building a compiler toolchain, you should make sure the installed `bin` directory is on your `PATH`.

 Next, you must build an LFI-compatible compiler toolchain.
 You can use either GCC or Clang.
 See [lfi-gcc](https://github.com/zyedidia/lfi-gcc) and